pablopunk/fresh-install/readme.md

 > Essential tools and apps you are too lazy to install

-Don't like to recovering your sysmtem from a backup?
+Don't like to recovering your system from a backup?
 With this tool you can install a fresh copy of *macOS* or *debian based linux* any day and still have all the tools you want.

 ## Requirements